Molecular cloud: Giant molecular clouds

 A vast assemblage of molecular gas that has more than 10 thousand times the mass of the Sun is called a giant molecular cloud (GMC).
 GMCs are around 15 to 600 light-years (5 to 200 parsecs) in diameter, with typical masses of 10 thousand to 10 million solar masses.
-Whereas the average density in the solar vicinity is one particle per cubic centimetre, the average density of a GMC is a hundred to a thousand times as great.
+Whereas the average density in the solar vicinity is one particle per cubic centimetre, the average volume density of a GMC is about ten to a thousand times higher.
 Although the Sun is much denser than a GMC, the volume of a GMC is so great that it contains much more mass than the Sun.
 The substructure of a GMC is a complex pattern of filaments, sheets, bubbles, and irregular clumps.

 Filaments are truly ubiquitous in the molecular cloud.
 Dense molecular filaments will fragment into gravitationally bound cores, most of which will evolve into stars.
 Continuous accretion of gas, geometrical bending, and magnetic fields may control the detailed fragmentation manner of the filaments.
-In supercritical filaments observations have revealed quasi-periodic chains of dense cores with spacing of 0.15 parsec comparable to the filament inner width.
+In supercritical filaments, observations have revealed quasi-periodic chains of dense cores with spacing of 0.15 parsec comparable to the filament inner width.
+A substantial fraction of filaments contained prestellar and protostellar cores, supporting the important role of filaments in gravitationally bound core formation.
+Recent studies have suggested that filamentary structures in molecular clouds play a crucial role in the initial conditions of star formation and the origin of the stellar IMF.

-The densest parts of the filaments and clumps are called "molecular cores", while the densest molecular cores are called "dense molecular cores" and have densities in excess of 104 to 106 particles per cubic centimetre.
-Observationally, typical molecular cores are traced with CO and dense molecular cores are traced with ammonia.
+The densest parts of the filaments and clumps are called molecular cores, while the densest molecular cores are called dense molecular cores and have densities in excess of 104 to 106 particles per cubic centimeter.
+Typical molecular cores are traced with CO and dense molecular cores are traced with ammonia.
 The concentration of dust within molecular cores is normally sufficient to block light from background stars so that they appear in silhouette as dark nebulae.

-GMCs are so large that "local" ones can cover a significant fraction of a constellation; thus they are often referred to by the name of that constellation, e.g. the Orion molecular cloud (OMC) or the Taurus molecular cloud (TMC).
+GMCs are so large that local ones can cover a significant fraction of a constellation; thus they are often referred to by the name of that constellation, e.g. the Orion molecular cloud (OMC) or the Taurus molecular cloud (TMC).
 These local GMCs are arrayed in a ring in the neighborhood of the Sun coinciding with the Gould Belt.
 The most massive collection of molecular clouds in the galaxy forms an asymmetrical ring about the galactic center at a radius of 120 parsecs; the largest component of this ring is the Sagittarius B2 complex.
 The Sagittarius region is chemically rich and is often used as an exemplar by astronomers searching for new molecules in interstellar space.